Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Purdue Performance Insights

-- The Boilermakers are outscoring opponents by 18.4 points per game with a +257 scoring differential overall.
-They put up 85.4 points per game (18th in college basketball) and allow 67.0 per outing (93rd in college basketball).
+- The Boilermakers average 85.4 points per game (18th in college basketball) while allowing 67.0 per outing (93rd in college basketball).
+They have a +257 scoring differential overall and outscore opponents by 18.4 points per game.

 - The Boilermakers rank 20th in college basketball with 105.8 points scored per 100 possessions, and 39th in college basketball defensively with 83.0 points conceded per 100 possessions.